 The median annual wages for registered nurses in the top industries in which they work are as follows:

-Because patients in hospitals and nursing care facilities need round-the-clock care, nurses in these settings usually work in shifts, covering all 24 hours.
+Nurses who work in hospitals and nursing care facilities usually work in shifts to provide round-the-clock coverage.
 They may work nights, weekends, and holidays.
 They may be on call, which means that they are on duty and must be available to work on short notice.
-Nurses who work in offices, schools, and other places that do not provide 24-hour care are more likely to work regular business hours.
+Nurses who work in offices, schools, and other places that do not provide 24-hour care are more likely to have regular business hours.

-Employment of registered nurses is projected to grow 7 percent over the next ten years, faster than the average for all occupations.
-Growth will occur for a number of reasons.
+Employment of registered nurses is projected to grow 9 percent over the next ten years, about as fast as the average for all occupations.

 See all nursing jobs.

 Demand for healthcare services will increase because of the large number of older people, who typically have more medical problems than younger people.
 Nurses also will be needed to educate and care for patients with chronic conditions, such as diabetes and obesity.